mmssr/mmssr.github.io/_posts/2021-02-04-Linux Command Line Cheatsheet.md

 ssh -- secure remote login(eg ssh user@hostname.tld)
 ssh -i ~/.ssh/myKey.key user@hostname.tld -- ssh with key
 <h3>/* Using the SSH Config File */</h3>
 SSH can be configured within ~/.ssh/config and /etc/ssh/ssh_config.
+Your listener can be configured with /etc/ssh/sshd_config (eg, to change the default port from 22).
 When ssh is run, it will pull from first the command line arguments, then ~/.ssh/config, and finally /etc/ssh/ssh_config.
 An example of how to create a persistent entry for ssh would be adding the following to your ~/.ssh/config file:
 ```

 Host myServer